eleventhend/automatic_bls/README.md

 2. Empties out the incubator table
 3. Sends requests to BLS API for all prefixes listed in prefix.csv
   1. Takes series components from respective local folders
-  2. Outputs to SQL incubator table using sqlalchemy engine
+  2. Outputs to SQL incubator table using SQLAlchemy engine
 4. Cross-populates foreign keys from existing dimension tables
 5. Inserts the incubator table into the fact table
   1. Sends deprecated data to archive table